m417z/ntdoc/descriptions/ntopeneventpair.md

 ### DesiredAccess

-See `NtCreateEventPair` for definitions of EventPair possibble access rights.
+See `NtCreateEventPair` for definitions of EventPair possible access rights.

 # Documented by